kameronlightheart14/learn-xgboost/README.md

 *Question 5:* What will happen with the differentNames clause uncommented?

+There will now be negative scores if all names differ, and penalties to even out when some names match but others don't.

      Create the new vectors and train the model.

 *Question 6:* Was the accuracy improved?
 How much?
 How is this implementation flawed?

+Yes, the accuracy is now 84.50%, so an improvement of 2.50%.
+This implementation doesn't account for when names are close to the same.
+For instance if there is a typo between the two like Harry vs Hary it will consider them as different and put a negative mark on the comparison.

 Next consider the dates in the input data.
 Close inspection will show that often birth dates are estimates, based on age declared at the time the record is made.
 So we need to come up with a way to represent year alignment that is close - and let the machine learn which cases it should pay attention to that.
 We have already called out the date fields in CreateFeatureVectors2.java (DATE_FIELDS = {10, 24, 38, 66}).